Ma'ale Mikhmas

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

-Israel confiscated 1287 dunums of land from the Palestinian town of Deir Dibwan in order to construct Ma'ale Mikhmas.
+According to the ARIJ, Israel confiscated 1287 dunums of land from the Palestinian town of Deir Dibwan in order to construct Ma'ale Mikhmas.

 Ma'ale Mikhmas was founded in 1981 along the Allon Road by a group of families from Ma'ale Adumim.
 It is named after the biblical Michmas.

 The population of Ma'ale Mikhmas is evenly divided between native-born Israelis and immigrants from English-speaking countries, South America, France and Ethiopia.
 It defines itself as religious.